High Seat Holdings Limited

 HSL is committed to protecting human rights in its business and the supply chain.
 We have a group purchasing policy and standard procurement terms and conditions, which include an anti-slavery policy.

-We formally document with all significant suppliers our commitment to the Modern Slavery Act, the standards we expect from them, and our stance that HSL will not tolerate any breaches of the act by suppliers.
+We formally document our commitment to the Modern Slavery Act, the standards we expect from each of our key suppliers, and we are clear in our stance that HSL will not tolerate any breaches of the act by suppliers.

 Due diligence processes

-HSL is a family business, and continues to be owned and managed by the family which established it in 1968.
-The trusted brand we have carefully built over that period continues to be based on traditional family values and a passionate care for people, be this customers or colleagues.
-All members of staff, through structured training programmes and brand communication recognise their collective responsibility for protecting that brand and the Group’s wider role in society.
+HSL remains owned and managed by the family which established it in 1968.
+The brand which we have carefully built over the last 52 years continues to be based on the same traditional values of trust, integrity and a passionate care for people, be this customers or colleagues.
+All members of staff, through structured training programmes and internal communications, recognise their collective responsibility for protecting our brand and the Group’s responsibilities to society.

-The performance and suitability of our third party suppliers is monitored and measured through ongoing customer satisfaction assessments, undertaken via follow-up calls from our customer services team, customer questionnaires and other independent customer feedback mechanisms including Trustpilot.
+The performance and suitability of our third party suppliers is monitored through ongoing measurement of customer satisfaction scores, through follow-up calls from our customer services team, customer questionnaires and other independent customer feedback mechanisms including Trustpilot.

-Recruitment activity is rigorous and follows clear procedures, managed by HSL’s centralised People Support team.
-This includes checking that all appropriate right-to-work documentation is in place.
-Furthermore, all recruitment activity is overseen by members of the senior management team and ultimately approved by a director.
+Recruitment activity is rigorous and follows clear procedures, managed by a centralised People Support team, including checks that all appropriate right-to-work documentation is in place.
+All recruitment is overseen by members of the senior management team and ultimately approved by a director.
 Temporary labour, albeit representing a small proportion of the Group’s working time and used to help manage sickness absence or temporary recruitment gaps, is again managed by the People Support team and coordinated through established recruitment agencies in the UK.

-A number of channels exist to allow real-time and, periodically, more formal feedback from staff across the Group, including the opportunity to report any concerns in relation to human rights.
-These channels include clear management hierarchies, regular staff listening groups with directors, and a confidential annual employee engagement survey sent to all employees in the business, which we again undertook during the year.
+A number of channels exist to allow feedback, both formal and real-time from all HSL colleagues, which would include the opportunity to report any concerns in relation to human rights.
+These channels include clear management and support structures, regular staff listening groups, and a confidential annual employee engagement survey sent to all colleagues in the business, which we undertook again in 2019.

 The Group’s Board of Directors has overall responsibility for corporate governance, including any anti-slavery initiatives.
-Despite the Group’s supply chain being heavily weighted towards the UK, and key sources of supply spanning a relatively small number of suppliers, we acknowledge there is always a risk of exposure to modern slavery within our supply chain.
+Despite the Group’s supply chain being heavily weighted towards the UK, and key sources of supply spanning relatively few suppliers overall, we acknowledge there is always a risk of exposure to modern slavery.

 The close involvement of board members in all areas of operation means that if issues were identified or we had reasonable grounds to suspect any slavery or human trafficking within the supply chain, this would be appraised by the board and appropriate action quickly taken to: